FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 ![Data Request](../../assets/images/swagger_artifact_data.png)

-Either way, the requested and downloaded data will be stored in the database as a bytestream and is automatically decoded on an API call.
+Either way, the requested and downloaded data will be stored in the database as a byte stream and is automatically decoded on an API call.

+---

+**Parametrized Data Request**:
+If the provider allows to query the data that you want to consume, you are able to make generic `GET` requests on `/api/artifacts/{id}/data/**`.
+Any request headers, parameters, or path variables will be forwarded to the provider and you will only receive a snapshot of the offered data string.

+---

 ## Policy Enforcement